 While at a BYU game, Yeah listened to a person give the invocational prayer.
 Yeah revealed that was the first experience he had with the spirit and led to his interest in joining the church.
-Missionaries from the LDS church instructed Yeah in several locations, but the leaders in these areas were hesitant to baptize Yeah because they thought his life would be in danger returning to his homeland as a Mormon.
-After assurances that Mali is a country with freedom of religion, and that he would not be harmed by his countrymen for being of a different faith, Yeah was baptized in 2000 in the state of New York.
+Missionaries from the LDS church instructed Yeah in several locations, but the leaders in these areas were hesitant to baptize Yeah because they thought his life would be in danger if he returned to his homeland as a Mormon.
+After assurances that Mali is a country with freedom of religion, and that his countrymen would not harm him for being of a different faith, Yeah entered the waters of baptism in 2000 in the state of New York.

 Mali's Emissary of Hope

-Even in the face of racism in the India where he strives to produce goodwill, he has not lost sight of his purpose though a few would denigrate his race.
+Even in the face of racism in India where he strives to produce goodwill, he has not lost sight of his purpose whether or not a few denigrate his race.
 He said, “I have heard so many accounts of my colleagues facing racial discrimination.
 We can overcome this with support of civil societies on both sides.”
 Samake represents the goodwill of his nation to India and is a spokesperson for unity!

 Yeah has seen the success gaining the cooperation of the people can bring to an area.
 He won the mayoral race of Ouelessebougou with 86% of the vote.
 He went around to the heads of each village in the Ouelessebougou precinct and promised that the handling of the taxes of the city would be kept sacred.
 Yeah swore them a solemn oath that he would not allow or misuse the money of the people.
 Because of his oath, the city of Ouelessebougou went from the bottom of the list of cities in Mali to the top ten out of seven hundred!